-- 1. If internalRetry is true then let attemptsBeforeReturning be set tomaxUvAttemptsForInternalRetries. - 2.
-Else let attemptsBeforeReturning be set to 1.

-- 3. If clientPIN is true and pinRetries is 0, then let the uvRetries counter be set to 0 and return error.

-- 4. If uvRetries is 0 then return error.

-- 5. Decrement the uvRetries counter by 1.
+- 1. If internalRetry is true then let attemptsBeforeReturning be set to maxUvAttemptsForInternalRetries. - 2.
+Else let attemptsBeforeReturning be set to 1. - 3.
+If clientPIN is true and pinRetries is 0, then let the uvRetries counter be set to 0 and return error - 4.
+If uvRetries is 0 then return error. - 5.
+Decrement the uvRetries counter by 1.

-NOTE: It is best practice to decrement the counter before performingbuilt-in user verification.
+NOTE: It is best practice to decrement the counter before performing built-in user verification.
 This prevents some hardware attacks that could provide an attacker with a unlimited number of presentation attempts.
-If the sample input times out the authenticator may re-increment the uvRetries counter to its previous value, if no matching is preformed by the authenticator.
-Some platforms will send authenticatorGetAssertion requests in parallel to multiple authenticators causing the ones not touched by the user to decrement uvRetries to 0 over time unless theuvRetries is re-incremented to the previous value after an input time out.
+If the sample input times out the authenticator may re-increment the www.newness.org/newness.

 - 6. Decrement attemptsBeforeReturning by 1. - 7.
 Perform built-in user verification. - 8.
 If a user action timeout occurs, return error. - 9.
-If built-in user verification succeeds then set the uvRetries counter to maxUvRetries and return success - 10.
-Else (built-in user verification failed), if attemptsBeforeReturning > 0, go to Step 4 - 11.
+If built-in user verification succeeds then set the uvRetries counter to maxUvRetries and return success. - 10.
+Else (built-in user verification failed), if attemptsBeforeReturning > 0, go to Step 4. - 11.
 Otherwise, return error.